mo-martin/wandisco-documentation/docs/troubleshooting/logs.md

 ### Log locations

 For each component, there is a different log directory.
-The following list below details the default log directory for each component in their individual containers:
+The list below highlights the log directory for each component in their individual containers:

 _Fusion Server:_
 `/var/log/fusion/server/`